Belonard virus removal guide

 Belonard is a trojan-type virus that targets Counter Strike 1.6 players.
 This malware infiltrates computers by exploiting remote code execution (RCE) vulnerabilities in the game client.
-After successful infiltration, Belonard modifies the game client in order to promote various servers, delivers ads, and so forth.
+After successful infiltration, Belonard modifies the game client to promote various servers, delivers ads, and so on.

-One of the main Belonard's purposes is to promote various Counter Strike 1.6 servers.
-Any server owner could pay Belonard's developers a certain fee and the malware will start promoting the server.
-Belonard achieves this by modifying the infected client so that the server list would prioritize servers promoted via Belonard.
-Now it is also worth mentioning that the infected machine is also used to spread Belonard even further.
-Cyber criminals spread Belonard by using proxy servers in order to exploit the aforementioned RCE vulnerabilities.
-Proxies are meant to redirect users with high response time (ping) to game servers in different geo-locations or hosts.
-This is being done in order to "smoothen" the connection and gain faster response time.
-However, cyber criminals use these proxies to redirect users to game servers that execute malicious code and inject Belonard into the system.
-It is also worth mentioning that this malware runs a proxy server on each infected machine, which also redirects to the same servers designed to execute malicious code.
-Another distribution method is changing player's nickname.
-Belonard is designed to assign player's nickname to a URL which is a download link of an already infected Counter Strike 1.6 client.
-In summary, Belonard itself is not a very high-risk trojan, at least not yet.
+One of the main purposes of Belonard is to promote various Counter Strike 1.6 servers.
+Any server owner can pay Belonard developers a fee and the malware will then start promoting the server.
+Belonard achieves this by modifying the infected client so that the server list prioritizes servers promoted via Belonard.
+Note also that the infected machine is used to spread Belonard even further.
+Cyber criminals proliferate Belonard using proxy servers to exploit the aforementioned RCE vulnerabilities.
+Proxies redirect users with a high response time (ping) to game servers in different geo-locations or hosts.
+This is to "smooth" the connection and gain a faster response time, however, cyber criminals also use these proxies to redirect users to game servers that execute malicious code and inject Belonard into the system.
+This malware runs a proxy server on each infected machine, which also redirects to the same servers designed to execute malicious code.
+Another distribution method changes the player's nickname.
+Belonard is designed to assign the player's nickname to a URL, which is a download link of an already infected Counter Strike 1.6 client.
+In summary, Belonard itself is not a particularly high-risk trojan (at least not yet).
 As mentioned above, its main purpose is to help developers generate revenue by promoting Counter Strike 1.6 game servers.
-We should also mention that the entire Belonard's network has been shut down.
-However, it doesn't necessary mean that crooks will not start another infection campaign and continue to promote servers.
-At this current moment Belonard does not pose any huge threat (its functionality does not include other malware promotion, information stealing, or other similar malicious actions).
-Therefore, unless cyber criminals will modify this malware, victims will notice only two things: system's performance will decrease (due to running proxy server) and the list of game servers will be modified.
-One way or another, we highly recommend to eliminate this malware by scanning the system with a reputable anti-virus/anti-spyware suite and removing all detected threats.
-You should also reinstall the game client.
-However, be sure to download it only from trustworthy/official sources.
+Note that the entire Belonard network has been shut down, however, there is the possibility that criminals will start another infection campaign and continue to promote servers.
+At this time, Belonard does not pose a significant threat (its functionality does not include other malware promotion, information stealing, or other similar malicious actions).
+Therefore, unless cyber criminals modify this malware in future, victims will notice just two effects: system performance will decrease (due to running a proxy server) and the list of game servers will be modified.
+In any case, we strongly recommend that you eliminate this malware by scanning the system with a reputable anti-virus/anti-spyware suite and removing all detected threats.
+You should also reinstall the game client, however, be sure to download it from trustworthy/official sources only.

-Belonard is a rather uncommon trojan and, thus, it barely shares any similarities with other infections of this type.
-In most cases, trojan-type infections are designed to record sensitive data (logins/passwords, credit card information, keystrokes, etc.) and inject additional malware into the system.
-Infections of this type pose huge threat - their presence might lead to serious privacy issues (financial losses, identity theft, etc.), permanent data losses and a variety of other problems.
-Here are few examples of trojans that pose such threats: AZORult, Adwind, TrickBot, FormBook, Hancitor, Emotet.
+Belonard is a rather an uncommon trojan and, thus, shares few similarities with other infections of this type.
+In most cases, trojan-type infections record sensitive data (logins/passwords, credit card information, keystrokes, etc.) and inject additional malware into the system.
+They pose a significant threat and their presence might lead to serious privacy issues (financial loss, identity theft, etc.), permanent data loss, and various other problems.
+Some examples of trojans that pose such threats are AZORult, Adwind, TrickBot, FormBook, Hancitor, and Emotet.

 How did Belonard infiltrate my computer?

 As mentioned above, Belonard is mainly distributed using proxy servers.
-Therefore, unlike in most of computer infections, Belonard's infiltration is most likely not user's fault.
-It usually infiltrates whenever user is attempting to connect a server and gets redirected to a malicious websites.
-However, as said before, Belonard is designed to set victim's in-game nickname to a infected game client download link.
-This means that developers also proliferate already infected game clients and, thus, Belonard's infection might've occurred because users downloaded the Counter Strike 1.6 game client from an unreliable source.
-It is worth mentioning that in most cases the main reasons for computer infections are poor knowledge and reckless behavior.
+Therefore, unlike in most computer infections, Belonard infiltration is not generally caused by users.
+It commonly infiltrates when users connect to a server and are redirected to malicious websites.
+As mentioned, Belonard sets the victim's in-game nickname to an infected game client download link.
+In this way, developers also proliferate already-infected game clients and, thus, Belonard infection might occur when users downloaded the Counter Strike 1.6 game client from a dubious source.
+In most cases, the main reasons for computer infections are poor knowledge of these threats and careless behavior.

 How to avoid installation of malware?

 Trojan-type infections are usually proliferated using email spam campaigns (malicious attachments), fake software updaters, cracking tools, third party software download sources (peer-to-peer [P2P] networks, freeware download websites, free file hosting sites, etc.), and other trojans (chain infections).
-Therefore, to prevent computer infections users must be very cautious when browsing the Internet and downloading/installing/updating software.
-Always be sure to carefully analyze every single email attachment received.
-If the file/link is irrelevant and/or the sender looks suspicious, then do not open anything.
-Download applications only from official sources (via direct download links) and avoid using third party downloaders/installers, since they often include rogue apps.
-It is important to keep installed applications (as well as operating system) up-to-date.
-Yet this should be achieved only through implemented functions or tools provided by the official developer.
-We recommend to never use any software cracking tools, since software piracy is considered a cyber crime and, on top of that, the risk of infections is extremely high.
-Lastly, always be sure to have a legitimate anti-virus/anti-spyware suite installed and running.
-These tools will help you protect the system, because they're more than likely to detect and eliminate malware before the system is damaged.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Therefore, to prevent computer infections, be very cautious when browsing the internet and downloading, installing, and updating software.
+Carefully study each email attachment received.
+If the file/link is irrelevant or the sender seems suspicious, do not open anything.
+Download applications from official sources only (via direct download links) and avoid using third party downloaders/installers, since they often include rogue apps.
+Keep installed applications (and operating systems) up-to-date, however, this should be achieved only through implemented functions or tools provided by the official developer.
+Never use software cracking tools, since software piracy is considered a cyber crime and the risk of infection is extremely high.
+Lastly, have a legitimate anti-virus/anti-spyware suite installed and running.
+These tools protect the system by detecting and eliminating malware before the system is damaged.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.